2017 update: See our new post about investing money in retirement accounts vs. saving cash. We’ve also made some updates below.

 - Who?
 You have to contribute to your 401K through your employer — so if you aren’t a permanent employee, you’re out of luck.

 - Can you use it to put a downpayment on a house?
-No. This is the big drawback to 401Ks — instead of being able to use the money for something right now (house, wedding, car, school), it is Retirement Money.
-Sometimes you can take a 401k loan out, but that can be tricky.
+No. This is the big drawback to 401Ks — instead of being able to use the money for something right now (house, wedding, car, school), it is Retirement Money and you can’t take it out without a penalty (see below).
+Sometimes you can take a 401K loan out, but that can be tricky.

 - When can you take it out?
-Age 59 and a half.
-If you take it out before age 59.5, you will pay income tax as well as an additional 10% early distribution penalty tax (although there are some fun exceptions, such as disability or death).
+Age 59½.
+If you take it out before age 59½, you will pay income tax as well as an additional 10% early distribution penalty tax (although there are some fun exceptions, such as disability or death).

 - What’s the tax advantage?
 The money you put into a Roth IRA comes after it’s already been taxed — but you don’t pay taxes on it once you withdraw it.
 Furthermore, the money grows tax-free over the years.
 Technically, this is tax-exempt saving rather than tax-deferred saving.

 - Who?
-You can only contribute to a Roth IRA if your adjusted gross income is below $125,000 (for singletons) or $183,000 if you’re married and filing jointly.
+You can only contribute to a Roth IRA if your modified adjusted gross income is below $125,000 (for singletons) or $183,000 if you’re married and filing jointly.
 (See also.)
+[2017 update: $133,000 and $194,000, respectively.]
 Note that unlike other vehicles, there are no mandatory withdrawals at age 70.5 — and you can continue contributing to it for as long as you are working.

 - Can you use it to put a downpayment on a house?
-After you’ve held the account for 5 years, you can withdraw up to $10K in earnings without penalty or tax for the purchase, repair, or remodel of a first home.
+After you’ve held the account for 5 years, you can withdraw up to $10K without penalty or tax for the purchase a first home.
 (See also.)
-As readers have noted, you can always withdraw principal.
+As readers have noted, you can always withdraw principal without penalty (just not earnings).

 - When can you take it out?
-While there are some exceptions (such as first time home buyer, significant unreimbursed medical expenses, etc), the normal age at which you can take it out is at 59.5.
+While there are some exceptions (such as first-time home buyer, significant unreimbursed medical expenses, etc.), the normal age at which you can take out earnings (vs. principal) is 59½.

 - What’s the tax advantage?
 Like a 401K, money placed in these accounts grow tax-deferred.

 - Who?
-You can contribute to a traditional IRA even if you participate in an employer-sponsored 401k.
+You can contribute to a traditional IRA even if you participate in an employer-sponsored 401K.
 Note, however, that if you or your spouse is covered by an employer retirement plan such as a 401K, that will affect how much of your contribution is tax-deductible.
-Depending on your income, you may only be able to take a partial deduction (if you make between $56-$66K and you’re single, or $90K-$110K if you’re married filing jointly), or no deduction at all if you make more than those amounts.
+Depending on your income, you may only be able to take a partial deduction or none at all.

 - Can you use it to put a downpayment on a house?
 You can withdraw $10K for the purchase of a first home without paying the 10% penalty tax.

 - When can you take it out?
-59.5, generally.
-If you are under age 59.5, you must pay a 10% additional tax on the distribution of any assets (in addition to any regular income tax) unless you meet some of the exceptions, such as for higher education or the purchase of a first home ($10K limit, though).
+59½, generally.
+If you are under age 59½, you must pay a 10% additional tax on the distribution of any assets (in addition to any regular income tax) unless you meet some of the exceptions, such as for higher education, certain medical expenses, or the purchase of a first home ($10K limit).

 I’ll take a look at other investment vehicles (such as 529s and HSAs) in a later post (update: Part II is here).
-Oh, and Forbes just had an interesting article on a “back-door Roth” strategy, noting that if you make too much for a Roth IRA but have the cash to save, you can open a traditional IRA and then go to the trouble of converting it to a Roth IRA, where it can grow tax-free.
+Oh, and Motley Fool has information on the “back-door Roth” strategy, noting that if you make too much for a Roth IRA but have the cash to save, you can open a traditional IRA and then go to the trouble of converting it to a Roth, where it can grow tax-free.